TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 50/Psalms 50.2.md

 ---

-Out of Zion, the perfection of beauty, God hath shined forth.
+Out of Zion, the perfection of beauty, God shines forth.